platy/transit-radar/README.md

 [] remove the Strings
 [] save images and start writing blog post about the development

 ## Frontend

 [x] Use json?
 [x] Draw stop points
 [x] Connect with lines
 [x] Add station names
-[] Use route colours
+[x] Use route colours
-[] Add some filtering / highlighting
+[x] Add some filtering / highlighting
+[x] show wait times / transfers together and distinct from travel [x] Have the initial wait go to the left to not run over the station name [] Draw connections in reverse order to have the first / shorter ones on top -
+[] Add key with emphasis highlighting
 [] Connect with curves
-[] show wait times / transfers together and distinct from travel [] Show / hide station names / show on hover?
+[] Heuristic choice of start bearing to reduce curve into the origin [] Show / hide station names / show on hover?
 [] get geo position for search